Medical professionals appealed to the Legislature on Tuesday for additional money for state trauma services.

 The group asked legislators to use some of the $424.8 million in the Designated Trauma Facility and EMS Account to fund trauma care.
 Last session, legislators allocated just $59 million to the state's 265 trauma centers.

-“We need the state of Texas to look ...
+“We need the state of Texas ...